 Internet Governance Forum

-The Association for Progressive Communications (APC) is mobilising for the 14th annual Internet Governance Forum (IGF) in Berlin, Germany, where it will be participating in activities from 25 to 29 November 2019.
+The Association for Progressive Communications (APC) is mobilising for the 15th annual Internet Governance Forum (IGF), which this year will take place remotely.
+We will be participating in activities from 2 to 17 November 2020.

 The 15th edition of the Internet Governance Forum (IGF), the United Nations’ most significant multistakeholder platform for discussing internet governance, is taking place virtually from 9 to 17 November 2020, with pre-sessions from 3 to 6 November.
 These are APC's priorities for this year's IGF.

 “In the last quarter of a century the internet has changed the world.
 New digital technologies are accelerating change and will transform the future.”
 That’s received wisdom in the digital community – and business and politics as well.

 From 2016 to 2019, we worked for internet-related and ICT policy processes to protect the publicness of the internet and to be accessible, democratic, transparent, accountable and inclusive.
 How far did we get?
 Check it out!